Water Quality Report

 At Easton Utilities, we are committed to providing clean, reliable water to our customers.
 The following information details the fluoride concentration and its potential health effects in the drinking water supplied by Easton Utilities.

 This is an alert about your drinking water and a cosmetic dental problem that might affect children under nine years of age.
 At low levels, fluoride can help prevent cavities, but children drinking water containing more than 2 milligrams per liter (mg/l) of fluoride may develop cosmetic discoloration of their permanent teeth (dental fluorosis).
-The drinking water provided by your community water system (Easton) has had fluoride concentrations of between 0.5 mg/L to 3.43 mg/l, withthe higher levels anticipated when Easton’s stand-by well, located west of Easton Parkway on Glenwood Ave, is operated.
+The drinking water provided by your community water system (Easton) has had Fluoride concentrations of between 0.748 mg/l to 2.65 mg/l, with the highest levels anticipated when Easton’s former stand-by well (#10), located west of Easton Parkway on Glenwood Ave. was operated.

 Dental fluorosis, in its moderate or severe forms, may result in a brown staining and or pitting of the permanent teeth.
 This problem occurs only in developing teeth, before they erupt from the gums.
 Children under nine should be provided with alternative sources of drinking water or water that has been treated to remove the fluoride to avoid the possibility of staining and pitting of their permanent teeth.
 You may also want to contact your dentist about proper use by young children of fluoride-containing products.
 Older children and adults may safely drink the water.

 Drinking water containing more than 4 mg/l of fluoride (the U.S. Environmental Protection Agency’s drinking water standard) can increase your risk of developing bone disease.
-Your drinking water does not contain more than 4 mg/l of fluoride, but we’re required to notify you when we discover that the fluoride levels in your drinking water exceeds 2 mg/l because of this cosmetic dental problem.
+Your drinking water does not contain more than 4mg/l of fluoride, but we’re required to notify you when we discover that the fluoride levels in your drinking water exceed 2 mg/l because of this cosmetic dental problem.